 Zach joined the Women of the World team in June of 2020 and is excited to contribute to the community!
 He is a graduate from Utah State University with a BA in International Business and a BS in Environmental & Natural Resource Economics.
 Zach has worked in Ghana in Small Business Development facilitating microloans to rural communities with an emphasis on business plan development and sustainability.
 During his studies, he took advantage of international opportunities and developed a love for the world and its amazing cultures!
 In 2019, Zach was awarded an NSEP David L. Boren Scholarship which allowed him to live and study in the United Arab Emirates.
 There he studied resources scarcity, Arabic, and international trade.

-He has worked at many international, local, and governmental companies and institutions and is happy to be at Women of the World directly with our amazing clients!
+He has worked at many international, local, and governmental companies and institutions and is happy to be at Women of the World working directly with our amazing clients!

 LUZ MARIA CARRENO